CraneSoftwrights/revenge/en/README.md

 <img src="../shared/deals.png" style="height:120px"/>

-A standard deck of 54 cards, including 52 suit cards and 2 jokers, is shuffled when the deal begins for a dealer.
+A standard deck of 54 cards, including 52 suit cards and 2 jokers, is shuffled before the deal begins for a dealer.

 The first dealer is determined by some agreed-upon method, one of which is just revealing one card for each player and the high card wins (aces are lowest and jokers are highest).
 Subsequent dealers take turns clockwise from the first dealer once the dealer has made it through the deck of cards.

-When playing four players, the first deal is five cards per player and subsequent deals are four cards per player.
+When playing four players, the first hand dealt is five cards per player and subsequent hands are four cards per player.
 All cards end up being played in three rounds unless one or both of the last two cards are jokers.

-When playing three players, again the first deal is five cards per player and subsequent deals are four cards per player.
+When playing three players, again the first hand dealt is five cards per player and subsequent hands are four cards per player.
 All but one of the cards end up being played in four rounds unless one or two of the last three cards are jokers.

-When playing two players, the deal changes slightly with the first two deals being five cards per player and the subsequent deals being four cards per player.
+When playing two players, the deal changes slightly with the first two hands dealt being five cards per player and the subsequent hands being four cards per player.
 All cards end up being played in six rounds unless one or both of the last two cards are jokers.

 A player may be in a position where they cannot play any card in their hand, though this may be a temporary situation until the board changes before a subsequent turn for the player.

 A player cannot choose to play no card if they have a card that is qualified to be played, even if playing the card is to their own detriment (see more details below).

 When a card is played, it is placed in a pile face up in front of the player so that all can see at least the last card played by each of their opponents.
 The player proceeds, then, to act on the card being played.
 Should it be proven that the card, in fact, cannot be played, it is put back into the player's hand and the player must play a different card from their hand (if they are able).
-Used cards that are successfully played are not reused until the next deal.
+Used cards that are successfully played remain face up until the end of the hand, and are not reused until the next deal.

-At the end of a deal, all unplayed cards are discarded face down without being revealed to opponents.
-All played cards also are added to the discard.
-Any undealt cards also are added to the discard.
-The discarded cards are gathered and passed clockwise to the next dealer to be shuffled and dealt.
+At the end of a hand, all unplayed cards are discarded face down without being revealed to opponents.
+All face-up played cards in front of players also are added face-down to the discard.

+The next hand is dealt unless there are not enough cards with which to deal a hand (should be three or fewer unplayed cards).
+The unplayed cards also are added to the discard.
+The discarded cards are gathered and passed to the left to the next dealer to be shuffled and a new set of hands are dealt.

 Note: You can <a href="https://www.makeplayingcards.com/sell/cranesoftwrights" target="_blank">buy a custom deck of Revenge at Hay Lake cards</a> direct from Crane's supplier <img src="../shared/revenge-deck.jpg" width="100px"/> that can be used also as a standard deck of cards in other games.